PoliticalGraveyard.com

 Langbein, Julius See J. C. Julius Langbein

-LANGBERG (Soundex L521) — See also BERG, CUSHINGBERRY, ENGBERG, HAGBERG, LANG, LANGBEHN, LANGBEIN, LJUNGBERG, NOLINGBERG, PANGBORN, PANGBORNE, PANGBURN, WANGBERG, WANGBICHLER, YOUNGBERG.
+LANGBERG (Soundex L521) — See also BERG, CUSHINGBERRY, ENGBERG, HAGBERG, KLINGBERG, LANG, LANGBEHN, LANGBEIN, LJUNGBERG, NOLINGBERG, PANGBORN, PANGBORNE, PANGBURN, WANGBERG, WANGBICHLER, YOUNGBERG.

 Langberg, Kevin N. — of Huntington, Suffolk County, Long Island, N.Y.
 Democrat.
 Alternate delegate to Democratic National Convention from New York, 1988; candidate for U.S. Representative from New York 3rd District, 1998.
 Still living as of 1998.

 Langdell, Ralph E. — of Manchester, Hillsborough County, N.H.
 Republican.
-Delegate to Republican National Convention from New Hampshire, 1952, 1956, 1960 (member, Credentials Committee).
-Still living as of 1960.
+Delegate to Republican National Convention from New Hampshire, 1952 (member, Committee on Rules and Order of Business), 1956 (member, Committee on Rules and Order of Business), 1960 (member, Credentials Committee).
+Presumed deceased.
+Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."